 '''

 Warning(file.asn1:about line n):

 Duplicate type defined: TypeName

 '''

 It then continues processing without pausing for you to respond.
-Make sure the type definitions are all the same, or rename the types and use mibcomp again.
+Make sure the type definitions are all the same, or rename the types and run mibTool again.

 Object Identifier Format